 Frame

 The window frame is the enclosing structure that attaches to the wall to support the entire window.
 The top part of the frame is called the head.
 The two sides of the frame are called the jambs.
 And the bottom portion of the frame is called the sill.
 Manufacturers use several different materials to build window frames.
-The four most popular include fiberglass, wood, vinyl, and aluminum.
+The four most popular include fiberglass, wood, and aluminum.
 Each material comes with unique advantages and disadvantages like style, color, strength, durability, and insulation.

 Insulation